 - when the medicine should be reviewed or any monitoring

-You should record the information from medicines reconciliation in the medicines care plan.
+Record the information from medicines reconciliation in the person’s medicines care plan.
 Make sure to record:

 - details of the person completing the medicines reconciliation (name, job title)

 - source(s) of information about the reconciled medicines